DerenB/DerenB/README.md

 ### :computer: Current Projects

 - Creating a web page using FastAPI and React
-- Watching courses on Unreal to prepare for a game project
+- Watching courses on Unreal to prepare for a game project.

 ### :classical_building: Education